mandelsoft/logging/README.md

 - `Realm`(*string*) the location context of a logging request.
 This could be some kind of denotation for a functional area or Go package.
 To obtain the package realm for some coding the function `logging.Package()` can be used.
 Used as message context, the realm name is added as additional attribute (`realm`) to log message.
+As condition realms only match the last realm in a message context.

 - `RealmPrefix`(*string*) (only as condition) matches against a complete realm tree specified by a base realm.
+It matches the last realm in a message context, only.

 - `Attribute`(*string,interface{}*) the name of an arbitrary attribute with some value.
 Used as message context, the key/value pair is added to the log message.